ZackWilde27/Z3dPy/README.md

 pygame.display.flip()
 ```

-I made convenient drawing functions for PyGame, but if you are using something else, check the <a>Drawing Triangles</a> page
+I made convenient drawing functions for PyGame, but if you are using something else, check the <a href="https://github.com/ZackWilde27/Z3dPy/wiki/Drawing-Triangles">Drawing Triangles</a> page

 <br>